zhengshuai1001/JiKouCompany/README.md

 Obsessed is a word that the lazy use to describe the dedicated.

 If you get tired, learn to rest, not to quit.

+Once you realize how beautiful you are, you will find it hard to keep the company of those who do not.